The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 23.3%, 400 basis points worse than the prior-year quarter.
-Operating margin was -0.3%, 250 basis points worse than the prior-year quarter.
-Net margin was -2.8%, 640 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 24.7%, 180 basis points better than the prior-year quarter.
+Operating margin was -2.3%, 10 basis points better than the prior-year quarter.
+Net margin was 0.6%, 370 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-The stock has a four-star rating (out of five) at Motley Fool CAPS, with 88 members out of 98 rating the stock outperform, and 10 members rating it underperform.
-Among 26 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 25 give ViaSat a green thumbs-up, and one give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 93 members out of 104 rating the stock outperform, and 11 members rating it underperform.
+Among 24 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 24 give ViaSat a green thumbs-up, and give it a red thumbs-down.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on ViaSat is hold, with an average price target of $44.79.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on ViaSat is outperform, with an average price target of $46.00.